Flowers are beautiful, bringing a splash of color to our gardens and veggie patches. But there’s so much more to them than just beauty alone.

-Purple, lavender, pink, or white blooms unleash lovely fragrance in the spring and summer and they can be grown in zones 5-9.
+Purple, lavender, pink, or white blooms unleash lovely fragrance in the spring and summer and they can be grown in Zones 5 to 9.
 And unlike annuals, these are woody shrubs that can last decades with the proper care and occasional pruning.

-You’ll need lots of room though, as they reach heights of 8-10 feet and grow to about the same size in circumference.
+You’ll need lots of room though, as they reach heights of eight to 10 feet and grow to about the same size in circumference.

 Nature Hills Nursery has a wide selection of colors and cultivars to choose from.

-Also known as Echinacea, you’ll likely see butterflies surrounding this plant’s 2-foot-tall flower stalks, enjoying a drink of their sweet nectar.
+Also known as Echinacea, you’ll likely see butterflies surrounding this plant’s two-foot-tall flower stalks, enjoying a drink of their sweet nectar.